marcinzygan/JavaScript-Guess-My-Number/README.md

 This Project was done as a part of Udemy JavaScript Course Made in JavaScript while learning .
 November/2021
 ---------------------------
-The HTML and Css was provided
+The HTML and CSS was provided

 The idea of the game is to guess the random generated number between 1-20 .
 Every Guess we will get a hint if the number is higer or lower to the current number that we are guessing .